PAREL-ENGLISH-SCHOOL/VoiceAi/README.md

 # LiveKit Assistant

+Getting required keys
+1) Create a Groq account and get a api key
+2) Create a Livekit account
+3) Create a Livekit project (this will give you LIVEKIT_URL)
+4) Generate API Key (this will also give you api secret)
+5) Create a Deepgram account
+6) Get a api key
+7) Create a Cartesia account and get a api key

+Setting Up Project
+Clone or Download this repo
-First, create a virtual environment, update pip, and install the required packages:
+Create a virtual environment, update pip, and install the required packages using following commands (this is for windows):
 ```
 $ python -m venv venv
 $ venv/scripts/Activate.ps1